 With only the mathematical calculations necessary in the model, the next step is making the model fast enough to use over the internet.
 Climate Interactive has a long history of deploying decision support tools and models, and we’ve that learned relying on internet connections and the cloud does not produce a good user experience.

 The En-ROADS simulator runs on your computer when you visit our website.
-When you load the webpage, the simulator code is downloaded (a one-time download) and then no server connection is needed.
+When you load the webpage, the simulator code is loaded into your browser and then no server connection is needed.
 In fact, you could disconnect from the internet (e.g., turn off wifi) and still run the model – just don’t close or reload that browser tab.
 The simulator runs all of the En-ROADS equations every time you move a slider.